Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 Some basic definitions for people in government suffering from political amnesia:

 Debt.
 Short for national debt or federal debt.
-The sum total of all past yearly deficits minus yearly surpluses.
+The sum total of all past government yearly deficits minus yearly surpluses.

-The projections in this post are from the Congressional Budget Office (CBO).
-These are from 2024.
-They are updated every two years.
-Basically, they are trend projections of existing programs and tax revenues.
-They assume that events such as recessions, epidemics, wars or new programs to fight the effects of global warming will not happen over the next ten years.
+The CBO projections are probably too optimistic.
+They are trend projections of existing programs and tax revenue.
+They assume that events such as recessions, epidemics, wars, or any new spending programs, such as to fight the effects of global warming, will not happen over the next ten years.
+They assume there will be no further tax cuts.
 Good luck!

-I first wrote this post about seven years ago.
+I first wrote this post about eight years ago.
 I update it about every two years.
 Every time it gets more depressing.
 When interest rates the government paid on the national debt were very low, no one in the government talked about the rising interest expense and what to do about it.
-But now with higher interest rates, interest expense has risen and has become a larger part of government budgets.
-Again, interest expense in 2024 passed defense expenditures.
-Even if interest rates stay where they are now (7/24), increased interest expense will eat up most of the projected increased tax revenue over the next ten years.
-Interest rates on the national debt are likely to rise as the national debt continues to increase more than nominal (taxable) GDP.
+But now with higher interest rates on a larger (and growing) national debt, interest expense has risen and has become a larger part of government budgets.
+Even if interest rates stay where they are now, in 2035 compared to 2025, the increase in interest expense will about equal the increase in personal income taxes, about $1.8 trillion each.
+In other words, families will be paying more taxes just to cover the increased interest expense.

 But still, no serious discussion.
 I understand why.
 For 20 years until late 2022, the Fed kept interest rates at very low levels.
 Among other effects, this was a massive subsidy to the federal government.
 It kept the cost of the increasing national debt low, below the political radar screen.
 No elected representative or politician wants to talk about it.
 The choices to minimize the increase in future interest expenses are political dynamite.
 Better to blame deficits on welfare payments to illegal immigrants.